Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 A full day at leisure.
-Roam through the centuries-old French Quarter or take a carriage ride while listening to tales of voodoo queens and pirates.
+Stroll through the centuries-old French Quarter or take a carriage ride while listening to tales of voodoo queens and pirates.
 History enthusiasts can roam through sprawling Victorian mansions and celebrated museums, catching a glimpse of life the way it used to be in the Old South.
 Tonight, you might like to experience the city’s beauty and romance on a 2-hour cruise from the heart of the French Quarter on New Orleans’ only steamboat.

 Drive through the heart of Cajun Country to Baton Rouge for an orientation tour that features the Governor’s Mansion and the State Capitol.
 Next, on to elegant Natchez, a thriving port in the golden years of the cotton trade.
 Visit a gracious PRE-CIVIL WAR HOME featuring fine collections of period furniture and paintings.
 In the evening, relax and perhaps sip a refreshing mint julep as the sun goes down.

 Its association with country music has made the name “Nashville” world famous, but it’s not just music fans who will find this charming Southern city a delight.
 Start your day with a visit to STUDIO B, Nashville’s oldest surviving recording studio and one of the country’s most important.
-Afterward, enjoy a sightseeing tour of the famous landmarks, including the Parthenon, the State Capitol, Bicentennial State Park, and the recording studios of Music Row.
+Afterward, enjoy a sightseeing tour of the famous landmarks, including the State Capitol, Bicentennial State Park, and the recording studios of Music Row.
 Then, visit the COUNTRY MUSIC HALL OF FAME with its glittering costumes, rare instruments, and Elvis Presley’s “solid-gold” Cadillac.
-This evening you have reserved premier seating for an unforgettable show at the world-famous GRAND OLE OPRY, a mecca for country musicians since 1925.
+This evening, you have reserved seating for an unforgettable show at the world-famous GRAND OLE OPRY, a mecca for country musicians since 1925.

 Head south through rich, rolling farmland to the historic seaport of Savannah for a 2-night stay.
 On this afternoon’s TROLLEY TOUR, your tour highlights attractions such as the City Market, Forsyth Park, Mercer House, Madison Square (where General Sherman concluded his “March to the Sea”), Colonial Park Cemetery, and the world-famous River Street.
 This evening is free to explore this charming city on your own.

 A day at leisure.
 Shop on cobblestoned River Street or stroll among the many squares surrounded by elegant homes and gardens.
 Don’t miss the impressive Ships of the Sea Maritime Museum to learn about Savannah’s important role in maritime history.
-(CB)

 A full day to relax and explore the many sights in the Orlando area.
 Your Tour Director will suggest a varied and exciting selection of optional outings, such as Disney’s huge entertainment parks, including the Magic Kingdom®, Animal Kingdom®, Epcot®, and Disney’s Hollywood Studios® (formally MGM Studios).
-Also on the list is exciting Universal Studios®.

 The trip ends today with guests departing on individual schedules.
 Transfers to Orlando International Airport are included.
 You can extend your vacation with extra nights and explore the “Sunshine State” further with a variety of exciting optional activities.